stephen-ics/haskell/app/LambdaCalculus/LambdaCalculus.md

     - mul

 ## Recursion
-- The most famous combinator, is probably Curry's Y combinator
+- The most famous combinator is probably Haskell Curry's Y combinator
 - Within an untyped lambda calculus, Y can be used to allow an expression to contain a reference to itself and reduce on itself permitting recursion and looping logic
 - The Y combinator is one of the many so called 'fixed point combinators'
 ```
     Y = λR.(λx.(R(xx))λx.(R(xx)))
 ```
 - Here, Y is quite special in that the given R it returns the fixed point of R
+- A fixed point is a value that remains unchanged when the function is applied to it, in other words if 'f(x) = x', then 'x' is a fixed point of 'f'
 ```
     YR = λf.(λx.(f(xx))λx.(f(xx)))R
     = (λx.(R(xx))λx.(R(xx)))
+    = R(λx.(R(xx))λx.(R(xx)))
+    = R Y R
 ```
 - For example, the factorial function can be defined recursively in terms of repeated applications of itself to fixpoint until the base case of 0
 ```